microsoft/fadtk/README.md

 1. Install torch https://pytorch.org/
 2. `pip install fadtk`

+To ensure that the environment is setup correctly and everything work as intended, it is recommended to run our tests using the command `python -m fadtk.test` after installing.

 ### Optional Dependencies

 Optionally, you can install dependencies that add additional embedding support.
 They are: